Paturages/chorus/README.md

 ## How it works

 **chorus** periodically imports links to songs from a list of mostly Google Drive folders (manually provided in the sources folder).
-It crawls the provided folders and formally saves the links (**not the song bundles**; I am not hosting/mirroring any charts other than mine) and their metadata in a database: the web app simply reads and searches from it.
+It crawls the provided folders and formally saves the links (**not the song bundles themselves**) and their metadata in a database: the web app simply reads and searches from it.

 The search engine makes use of PostgreSQL's `ts_vectors` and trigrams (via the `pg_trgm` extension): it operates on the concatenation of artist/band, song, charter and source names.
 It seems to be working pretty well for now!